 Across Georgian Bay from Bruce Peninsula, Georgian Bay Islands National Park protects a section of the Thirty Thousand Islands, the world’s largest freshwater archipelago, also a designated UNESCO site called Georgian Bay Biosphere Reserve.

 The park is known for its secluded waterfront campsites and cabins, but you’ll need a boat to get to most of them.
 Georgian Bay Islands National Park only has 13.5 square kilometers of land space, making it the smallest national park in Canada.

 17. Point Pelee National Park, ON

 Point Pelee holds the unique title of being the southernmost point in Canada.
-The point of land pokes into Lake Erie across from Cleveland, Ohio.
+The point of land pokes into Lake Erie across from Cleveland, Ohio (for more info on the latter, see this post on unique things to do in Cleveland!)
 Ecology lovers flock here to wander its boardwalks and spot flocks of migratory birds in spring and Monarch butterflies in autumn, while the park also boasts beaches in summer and unusual ice formations in winter.